 No, we won’t ask your pet to read an eye chart!

-We will, however, ask you a series of questions about your dog’s overall health and eye history, as well as his previous eye-related diagnoses, treatments, and medications.
+History Taking: We will, however, ask you a series of questions about your dog’s overall health and eye history, as well as his previous eye-related diagnoses, treatments, and medications.
 We suggest that you bring any recently used medications with you to the exam to make this easier.
 If you are worried that you will not be able to relay all the details of your pet’s recent ophthalmic history, you may want to request that your veterinarian fill out a CASE SUMMARY FORM and send it ahead of your appointment.
 This will provide us with the pertinent information we need and is highly preferable to having all of your pet’s medical records sent!

-Tear test: a small strip of paper is used to absorb and measure the amount of tears produced.
+- Tear test: a small strip of paper is used to absorb and measure the amount of tears produced.
 Increased tear production may indicate ocular irritation, while low tear production indicates a condition called “Dry Eye.”

-After the Exam and Follow-Up: Additional tests may be performed as needed, or planned for a later date, and you and your pet’s ophthalmologist will discuss diagnosis and treatment plans.
+After the Exam and Follow-Up: Additional tests may be performed as needed, or planned for a later date.
+You and your pet’s ophthalmologist will discuss diagnosis and treatment plans.
 The initial exam and doctor discussion generally takes no more than 30 minutes.
 You will leave with medications, informative handouts, and follow-up appointments as appropriate.
 Our doctors are expert at providing clearly understandable explanations.
 Feel free to ask questions before you leave.
 Future re-exams are typically less time-consuming than the first exam and the pre-tests may not be repeated every time.

 How can the ophthalmologist tell what your pet can see?